Green Couch Design x Magnolia Network

 Transforming a 133-year-old brewery into a family home is not a typical renovation.
 It is an exercise in restraint, problem-solving, and respect for history.
 For us, this project in Kalispell, Montana was an opportunity to apply our approach to adaptive reuse and historic preservation at its highest level.

-Featured on Magnolia Network’s Home Reimagined, the Block Fifty project reflects what we believe architecture should do: honor the past, function beautifully in the present, and remain relevant for decades to come.
+Realized in close partnership with an entrepreneurial owner-builder team—with construction led by licensed builder Tanner Roach and interior design by Montana-based designer Jana Roach—the project reflects what we believe architecture should do: honor the past, function beautifully in the present, and remain relevant for decades to come.

 Restoring the Raw: The Strategy